<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Remove users from all groups in AD.
 Go to their ID in ADUC and look what’s in “member of”.
 To remove his membership in all groups except “Domain Users”.
 Or, with PowerShell

-Get-ADPrincipalGroupMembership someUser | Where-Object {$_.name -ne 'Domain Users'} | % {Remove-ADPrincipalGroupMembership -Identity someUser -MemberOf $_ -confirm:$false}
+Get-ADPrincipalGroupMembership someUser | Where-Object {$_.name -ne "Domain Users"} | % {Remove-ADPrincipalGroupMembership -Identity someUser -MemberOf $_ -confirm:$false}

 groups in an OU, display